lubianat/fapesp-_report_1/manuscript.md

 To validate the fcoex pipeline, we selected the well-known pbmc3k dataset from the SeuratData R package, which contains around 2700 peripheral blood mononuclear cells (PBMC) with previously-defined cluster labels.

 The standard fcoex pipeline detected nine modules that capture different parts of the cellular diversity in the dataset.
 For example, module M8 contains cytotoxicity genes, as PRF1 and GZMA, and splits the dataset into cytotoxic (NK and CD8) and non-cytotoxic cells.
 M2 (CD3D) splits the dataset in T-cells and non-T-cells.
-M5 (HLA-DRB1) groups together monocytes, B cells, and dendritic cells, all known antigen-presenting cells (APC). (@fig:fcoex B-E) The classifications provided by fcoex are easily reintegrated to Seurat to power visualizations and get  differentially expressed markers, providing more genes for the analysis, if desired.
+M5 (HLA-DRB1) groups together monocytes, B cells, and dendritic cells, all known antigen-presenting cells (APC) (@fig:fcoex B-E)
+The classifications provided by fcoex are easily reintegrated to Seurat to power visualizations and get  differentially expressed markers, providing more genes for the analysis, if desired.

 In general, fcoex clusters combined biologically similar cell types of the original dataset.
 The clusterings help to explore and classify cells by function (@fig:fcoex E).
-Even in a well-studied dataset, fcoex provided a new light on the shared functionality of some NK cells and macrophages: they both markedly express the CD16-coding gene FCGR3A, whose product is a key player in antibody-dependent cellular cytotoxicity (ADCC). [@wikidata:Q27341786] Thus, a complete functional classification of cells might want to include a “professional ADCC cells" class
+Even in a well-studied dataset, fcoex provided a new light on the shared functionality of some NK cells and macrophages: they both markedly express the CD16-coding gene FCGR3A, whose product is a key player in antibody-dependent cellular cytotoxicity (ADCC). [@wikidata:Q27341786]
+Thus, a complete functional classification of cells might want to include a “professional ADCC cells" class

 To sum up, main goal of the fcoex pipeline is to use the modules to find biologically relevant populations, which then can be represented in ontologies, like the Cell Ontology [@wikidata:Q36067763], and by knowledge graphs, like Wikidata.
 By doing so, fcoex offers new avenues to explore data-driven classifications of cells, aligning itself with  the challenges of the Human Cell Atlas and building catalogs of cell types in the single-cell era.

 ## Concept of cell types  {.page_break_before}